joedoyler/djangoProject_yourFit/README.md

 ### visually see information on what is being offered on the site without having to click through multiple pages

-By scrolling down on the initial homepage you are greeted with a grid layout of content providing you details on what programmes are available on the site, what trainers you can work with and what activewear / clothing bundles are available for purchase
+By scrolling down on the initial homepage you are greeted with a grid layout of content providing you details on what programmes are available on the site with links guiding you straight to the with the click of a button displaying "more info".

 ### As a general user I want to navigate the website without fear of being confused